One of the biggest challenges in a relationship is keeping the romance alive.

 If you grew up in the 1980s, then you know the mixtape used to be the ultimate way to show you care without spending a bundle.
 Although hardly anyone listens to cassette tapes or even CDs these days, you can still create the mixtape experience to show how much you care.
 You just need to tap into modern technology.

-"Create a playlist on YouTube or on a streaming service, such as iTunes or Spotify," said Kelly Smith, a writer and engagement specialist at The Penny Hoarder website.
+"Create a playlist on YouTube or on a streaming service, such as iTunes or Spotify," said Kelly Smith, an email content specialist at The Penny Hoarder.

-Start by creating a free Spotify account — if you're not already a subscriber of Spotify Premium, which has a $9.99 monthly fee.
+Start by creating a free Spotify account — if you're not already a Spotify Premium member, which has a $9.99 monthly fee.
 Then click on "New Playlist," name your playlist and add your desired songs.
 You can search for titles or take advantage of recommended tunes based on the name of your playlist.

 "The playlist should consist of all the songs that remind you of your partner," Smith said.
-Because you can't physically give your digital mixtape to your beloved, Smith recommended writing a note that outlines why you chose each song.
+Because you can't physically "give" a digital mixtape, Smith recommended writing a note that outlines why you chose each song.
 "Because of the sentiment behind the gift, I guarantee they'll have this playlist on repeat," she said.